Why Manage Multiple Twitter/X Accounts?

 Common reasons for multi-account management:

-- Agency management: Handle 10-50+ client Twitter accounts from one team
+- Agency management: handle 10-50+ client Twitter accounts from one team

-- Niche accounts: Content curation accounts for different topics or industries
+- Niche accounts: content curation accounts for different topics or industries

-- Regional accounts: Location-specific accounts for local marketing
+- Regional accounts: location-specific accounts for local marketing

-- Community building: Separate accounts for different communities or projects
+- Community building: separate accounts for different communities or projects

 Twitter/X Multi-Account Rules